ismajilv/face-recognition-api-facenet/README.md

-# VERIFF!
+# Face Recognition API!

-This is the implementation of Veriff's test task named build and evaluate a face detection microservice.
+This is the implementation of building and evaluating a face detection microservice.

 ### Where to get it
 The source code is currently hosted on GitHub at: [https://github.com/ismajilv/veriff_test]